Two-color laser control of photocurrent and high harmonics in graphene: Selection rules in two-color-laser driven graphene

-The above argument based on the dynamical symmetry are always applicable regardless of the phase $\phi_i$ if we consider a continuous wave.
+The above argument based on the dynamical symmetry is always applicable regardless of the phase $\phi_i$ if we consider a continuous wave.
 However, we should note that if we consider a finite-length laser pulse, the HHG spectra can potentially change depending on the value of $\phi_i$.
-For instance, when a linear polarized pulse with a finite $\phi_i$ is applied to graphene, the time averaged value of AC electric field slightly remains and it means that there is a DC field component and a resulting DC current can appear.
-If the pulse length is long enough, the averaged DC component is negligible and then the HHG spectra are expected to obey the selection rules derived from the above argument for continuous wave.
-This issue will be discussed later in Sec.~\ref{app:phase}.
+For instance, when a linearly polarized pulse with a finite $\phi_i$ is applied to graphene, the time-averaged value of the AC electric field slightly remains and it means that there is a DC field component and a resulting DC current can appear.
+If the pulse length is long enough, the time-averaged DC component is negligible and then the HHG spectra are expected to obey the selection rules derived from the above argument for a continuous wave.
+This issue will be discussed later in Appendix~\ref{app:pulse-length}.